 Alex is the Regulatory Affairs Manager at OpenBiome, helping to push forward OpenBiome’s policy efforts and overseas partnerships.
 She graduated from Harvard Divinity School, where she received a master’s degree in Religion, Ethics, and Politics.
 Between her undergraduate studies at Princeton and arriving in Boston, Alex worked in education policy at the Center for American Progress in Washington, D.C.
 She is excited to fuse academic, professional, and personal interests to help OpenBiome expand clinical access to this critical treatment.

-Emily is the Manager of External Affairs at OpenBiome, overseeing all outward facing communications, including to researchers, clinicians, patients, media, and the general public.
+Emily is the Director of External Affairs at OpenBiome, overseeing all outward facing communications, including to researchers, clinicians, patients, media, and the general public.

 She previously worked at the White House under President Obama for seven years, where she most recently served as Associate Staff Secretary.
 In that role, she worked with the highest levels of government to manage and direct the flow of all written materials that crossed the President's desk.
 In prior White House roles, she worked at the Office of Management and Budget and the Office of Health Reform.